 The baby was placed with a family member, law enforcement officials said later.
-The office of Child Protective Services was also notified.
+The our offices of Child Protective Services was also notified.

 The man is charged with a pair of counts of manufacture or delivery of a controlled substance over 1 gram and under 4 grams (methamphetamine).
 He was also booked for possession of dangerous drugs (two counts): clozapine and tramadol.
 In addition, he is charged with a parole violation and child endangerment.